 The building in Brussels could not accommodate Meli’s international growth.
 There were no options for expansion, because the building was a protected heritage site.
 So, Meli went looking for a new location and they set their sights on Veurne.Consequently, Meli moved back to its home base.

 Meli opened one of the latest honey-pouring companies in Europe in 1997.
 4,660 m², equipped with high-quality honey technology, including the first fully automated fill line for squeeze bottles.
 During that same year, Meli honey was recognised by various quality institutions.

 In the years following the introduction of the squeeze bottle, Meli invested in 2905 m2 of solar panels and a water storage tank for picking up high carbon wastewater (in cooperation with water purification company Aquafin).
 They also started investing a lot in production, storage space, quality control and internal laboratory.

 Meli has valued quality ever since 1925.
 The company has its own laboratory where daily analyses are carried out.
 In 2018, an additional investment was made in an NMR machine (Nuclear Magnetic Resonance).
 Thanks to this piece of state-of-the-art technology, the purity and traceability of the honey can be guaranteed.

 The NMR machine is comparable to a food scan: they make an identity card of each sample of Meli honey to guarantee its authenticity, quality, freshness and origin at all times.
-100% quality, 100% nature.
+Meli honey is carefully selected and inspected.